-Making 100% rye sourdough may seem like the simplest rye bread out there containing only rye flour, water, and salt.
+Making 100% rye sourdough may seem like the simplest deal containing only rye flour, water, and salt.
 What makes it challenging, though, is the nature of rye flour.
-Rye has less gluten which makes the proof, rise and shaping a totally different thing.
+Rye has less gluten which makes the proof, rise, and shaping a totally different thing.
 With this rye sourdough FAQ post, I try to give further tips so that you can succeed with your baking.

 Disclaimer: this post includes affiliate links, meaning that I get a commission if you choose to make a purchase through the given links.
 Read full disclosure here.

-Over the years, I’ve received many questions about baking this bread over Instagram and DMs.
+Over the years, I’ve received many questions about baking this bread on Instagram and via DMs.
 I will summarize the questions in the main areas of baking so that you can achieve the tasty 100% rye loaf you’re dreaming about.

 - Where do I found coarse rye flour?